 Now that you’ve seen how to make the wicks, if you missed it, head on over to the tutorial that shows you how I upcycled the shot glasses for this project.

 Of all my sustainable innovations, the oil burning wick is high on my list of favourites.
-Check out these other recent innovations on Birdz of a Feather (the first one is a Christmas gift idea):
+Check out these other inventive project on Birdz of a Feather (the first two are Christmas ideas):

 This one could be adapted for Christmas too; you could hang one on the tree for each family member!

 Get your craft mojo on at Birdz of a Feather and subscribe if you don’t want to miss another unique idea!
 You can follow us right here.
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.